• Login

 Plain Language in academic writing (part 1)

-by Anna171 | 13 December, 2022 | Academic Editing, Academic writing, Editing and Proofreading, PEGblog, Writing
+by Anna171 | 13 December, 2022 | Academic editing, Academic writing, Editing and proofreading, PEGblog, Writing

 We are all familiar with fusty, complicated, roundabout academic writing – no doubt it filled many of the textbooks you struggled through at school and university; and if you have to read academic texts in your working life, you may dread the task because it is such a...